ngthanhtin/Coarse-To-Fine-Fusion-for-Language-Grounding-in-3D-Navigation/README.md

 ```

-Example training a Stacked Attention and Auto-Encoder A3C-LSTM with  agent with 4 threads:
+Example training a Stacked Attention and Auto-Encoder A3C-LSTM with an agent with 4 threads:
 ```
 python a3c_main.py --num-processes 4 --evaluate 0 (1) --difficulty easy (medium, hard) --auto-encoder --attention san (dual, gated, convolve)
 ```

 The code will save the best model at `./saved/`.
 ### Testing
-To the test the pre-trained model for Multitask Generalization:
+To test the pre-trained model for Multitask Generalization:
 ```
 python a3c_main.py --evaluate 1 --load saved/pretrained_model
 ```
-To the test the pre-trained model for Zero-shot Task Generalization:
+To test the pre-trained model for Zero-shot Task Generalization:
 ```
 python a3c_main.py --evaluate 2 --load saved/pretrained_model
 ```
-To the visualize the model while testing add '--visualize 1':<br />
+To visualize the model while testing add '--visualize 1':<br />
 ```
 python a3c_main.py --evaluate 2 --load saved/pretrained_model --visualize 1
 ```